Sunny Gupta

 Sunny Gupta (born 27 September 1988) is an Indian cricketer from Jamshedpur, Bihar.
 He is a right-handed batsman and a right-arm offbreak bowler.
-He plays for Tamil Nadu in Ranji Trophy and played for Delhi Capitals in the Indian Premier League.
+He played for Tamil Nadu in Ranji Trophy and played for Delhi Daredevils in the Indian Premier League.

 Life

 Gupta studied at Inderprastha University in Chennai and continued his further education at Loyola College, Chennai.